Introduction

 Can KPIs be used in Agile project management?

-Yes, KPIs are valuable in Agile environments, focusing on sprint and release performance.
+Yes, KPIs are a useful tool for Agile project management, particularly for measuring sprint and release performance.

 How do I align my project KPIs with overall business objectives?